JoJunYeong/C_Plus_Plus_Excercise/README.md

 # Personal Computer Language Practice Repository

-This repo has made for practice Computer Language by Jun.
+This repo was made by Jun for computer language practice.

 He need Git Because He is programming with various computers.